 Or, if you’d rather something a bit more exciting, check out Highlands!
 There you can pick from supercar fast-laps, u-drive race cars, or go-karts (that are driven over a 650m outdoor circuit with single and tandem karts available).

-Once you’ve had your need for speed experience, why not check out the National Motorsport Museum, their quirky loos with a view and their licenced cafe?
+Once you’ve had your need for speed experience, why not check out the National Motorsport Museum, its quirky loos with a view and its licenced café?

 Though Cromwell is a small town, it packs a surprising punch.